After months of protests, Market Basket's beloved former CEO is back in control after buying the entire company.

 "I was inspired by the fervour of the employee loyalty to Artie T," said Eleanor Lynn of Salem, Massachusetts, a 20-year Market Basket customer who participated in the boycott.
 Lynn planned to go to her local store on Thursday "to high-five employees" and buy a handful of Market Basket gift cards "to get their cash flowing again."

 Artie T. Demoulas will return immediately with full operational authority, and all workers are welcome to come back, according to the statement.

-$10m a day lossSome industry analysts put the loss from the job action at more than $10 million a day.
-Supermarket News, a trade publication, ranks the company as the 34th-largest US grocery retailer, with $4.3 billion in annual sales.
+, a trade publication, ranks the company as the 34th-largest US grocery retailer, with $4.3 billion in annual sales.